goduphi/online-multiplayer-tic-tac-toe/README.md

 # Online Multiplayer Tic-tac-toe
-This project is a take on the classic game, Tic-tac-toe, which combines a text based interface with sockets to make a multiplayer game which can be played over the network.
-The idea stems from my interest in online multiplayer gaming and serves as a gateway into learning more about how multiplayers games are structured.
+This project is a take on the classic game, Tic-tac-toe, which combines a text-based interface with sockets to make a multiplayer game that can be played over the network.
+The idea stems from my interest in online multiplayer gaming and serves as a gateway to learning more about how multiplayer games are structured.

 ### API's used:
 - Sockets API in C